lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Backup signal transmission for areas with disturbances to telecommunications:
 - the need for emergency ad hoc EM spectrum signal protocols

+# On the operational definition of voting issue and voting choices.

+# Preempting issues with NLP and voting software.